HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CustomLoginPortlet.md

 vaultService = (CredentialVaultService)cvsHome.getPortletService (CredentialVaultService.class);
 ```

 Then it is needed to add a finally block because a user cannot access the credential vault before authentication.
-After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs, or if you have a finally block.
-Otherwise, the code does a redirect and sends you to the correct portal page.
+After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs, or if a finally block ins present that can be executed.
+Otherwise, the code does a redirect to the correct portal page.

 Now the processAction method looks like this: